sbryan/spark-js-SDK/README.md

 ```

 ### Code Guidelines
-In order to create a coherent code base for current and future code on this SDK, one should try to work according to the guidelines below.
+If you want to propose changes to the SDK,  please try to work according to the following guidelines.

 #### General
-As a general approach always try to use JS best practices in your code.
-You can find a good reference in [Google's JS guidelines](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
+Use JS best practices in your code.
+See [Google's JS guidelines](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).

-The other important thing is to stick to the current conventions in this code base.
+The following conventions are used in this code base.

 #### Structure Guidelines
-* Devide your logic between files - don't hold everything inside a single file.
-Each file should hold, as far as possible, only one coherent subject that identifies this file (for example - "Print Preparation").
+* Divide your logic between files - Each file should hold, as far as possible, only one coherent subject that identifies it (for example - "Print Preparation").
-* Each file should be self sufficient in the sense of scoping, global variables anf poluting the window namespace.
+* Each file should be self-sufficient in scoping, global variables and poluting the window namespace.
-* You are advised to apply the [module pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript) to make sure you create a clear distinction between private and public methods.
+* Clearly distinguish between private and public methods using the [module pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript).
-* Create a clear separation between the API groups by putting the different module files in main directory (i.e. print-preparation.js should reside in the print directory)
+* Separate API groups by putting module files in the main directory (i.e. print-preparation.js should reside in the print directory).
-* Utilities should be in a separate files under the "utilities" directory (i.e. request.js that handles all xhr to API)
+* Separate utilities under the "utilities" directory (i.e. request.js that handles all xhr to API).
-* Consider the next structure as your guideline:
+* Use the following structure:
 ```
   - sdk
   -- src